Q: What should I wear?

 Q: Do you mind if I make suggestions or ask questions?

-A: Absolutely.
+A: Please do!
 Art photography is a collaborative process.
 Do you prefer having your face photographed from one side more than the other?
 That's helpful information, and I appreciate you telling me so.
 You have a different understanding of your body and face better than I do, and a better handle on how you best portray emotions.
-Talking to me about these things helps us to create a more beautiful finished product.
+Talking about these things helps us to create a more beautiful finished product.

 Q: I don't think I'm beautiful.
 I'm not model-skinny.
 My face isn't symmetrical.
 My tooth is crooked.
 Etc., etc. Do you still want me?